Hire migrant workers

 Things to consider

 With many industries experiencing skills shortages, it may be tempting to look elsewhere to find the right candidate for your business.
+Thus you may be wondering about visa options for your migrant candidates.
 The process is not as daunting as it may appear at first glance, but you as an employer must be mindful of a few important steps.
 If you have carefully considered all the steps below, your candidate will need a written job offer, and will also have to meet requirements to be healthy and of good character.
+You will also need to provide some information about settlement.

 Since 2022, a business must hold employer accreditation before they can support an international worker's work visa application.